Azure/azure-osconfig/src/adapters/mc/README.md

  > **Warning**
  > Regenerating code will overwrite all customizations and additions specific to OSConfig.

-## 3. Building the OSConfig NRP
+## 3. Building the OSConfig Universal NRP

-The OSConfig NRP binary (libOsConfigResource.so) is built with rest of OSConfig.
+The OSConfig Universal NRP binary (libOsConfigResource.so) is built with rest of OSConfig.

-## 4. Validating the OSConfig NRP locally with PowerShell and the MC Agent
+## 4. Validating the OSConfig Universal NRP locally with PowerShell and the MC Agent

 Follow the instructions at [How to set up a machine configuration authoring environment](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/machine-configuration-create-setup).